 John and Yoko’s strange and very public honeymoon took place in the presidential suite of the Amsterdam Hilton hotel.
 The Lennons invited the world’s media to witness their seven-day ‘Bed-In for Peace’, starting on March 25th, five days after their wedding.
 They capitalized on their infamy which attracted the media.
 The couple decided to utilize the valuable publicity to promote world peace.
 During their second honeymoon (another Bed-In in Montreal) John composed the peace anthem, ‘Give Peace a Chance’.

 “You know, the words, ‘All we are saying is give peace a chance’ literally came out of my mouth as a spoken answer to a reporter, after being asked millions of times, ‘What are you doing?” – John

-John and Yoko released Wedding Album on October (US) and November (UK) 1969.
-Throughout Side One, they repeatedly called each other’s names over the amplified sound of their heartbeats (recorded in April 1969).
+John and Yoko released Wedding Album (Apple Records) on October (US) and November (UK) 1969.
+Throughout Side One, they repeatedly call each other’s names over the amplified sound of their own heartbeats (recorded in April 1969).
 Side Two consisted of “Amsterdam”, snippets of dialogue and singing recorded at the Bed In, March 1969.

 * ‘Winter Song’ – Yoko Ono

 Secretly Canadian / Chimera Music

 March 22, 2019